-Recognizing the signs of the modern times and the upcoming changes in the field of education, mother bank, Steiermaerkische Sparkasse, in partnership with the Sparkasse Bank BiH has been supporting the "Second Children's University in
+Recognizing the signs of the modern times and the upcoming changes in the field of education, mother bank, Steiermaerkische Sparkasse, in partnership with the Sparkasse Bank BiH has been supporting the "Second Children's University in BiH" organized by the WUS Austria.
+The project links high education institutions, companies and elementary schools that educate and stimulate youngsters to learn about things they do not encounter in their regular school curriculum.

 Children aged 10-12 went through education programs adjusted to their needs.
-The objective of this program is to awaken the children's interest in science, technology and research, and to encourage them to work on their personal development,
+The objective of this program is to awaken the children's interest in science, technology and research, and to encourage them to work on their personal development, creativity and critical thinking.
+This is the way to promote the youngest in terms of defining their objectives and paths they should follow in the future.